mr-pmillz/eoldate/README.md

 	latestVersionInfo := fmt.Sprintf("The latest version of %s at the time of testing was %s.", strings.ToUpper(softwareName), latestVersion) if isPHPVersionSupported {
-		fmt.Printf("%s %s is Supported. %s", softwareName, phpVersion, latestVersionInfo)
+		fmt.Printf("%s %s is Supported. %s", softwareName, phpVersion, latestVersionInfo) } else {
-		//fmt.Sprintf("The latest version of %s at the time of testing was %s.", softwareName, latestVersion.String()) } else {
 		fmt.Printf("%s %s is no longer Supported. %s", softwareName, phpVersion, latestVersionInfo) }